What are the most important Google Analytics metrics you can measure, and what can you use that data for?

 If you have a WordPress website, the hands-down easiest way to install and connect Google Analytics is with the MonsterInsights plugin.

 MonsterInsights is the best Google Analytics plugin for WordPress.
-MonsterInsights makes it incredibly easy to connect Google Analytics with your site, plus see straightforward, uncomplicated reports about your traffic.
+MonsterInsights makes it incredibly easy to connect Google Analytics with your site and see straightforward, uncomplicated reports about your traffic.

-Besides bringing the most important metrics from Google Analytics right into your WordPress dashboard, MonsterInsights makes it extremely easy to track eCommerce stats, form submissions, link clicks, and more.
+Besides bringing the most critical metrics from Google Analytics right into your WordPress dashboard, MonsterInsights makes it extremely easy to track eCommerce stats, form submissions, link clicks, video plays, and so much more.

 To see all the features and plans, visit MonsterInsights’ Pricing page.